The complete guide · Norway

 - Hardangervidda Crossing - Norway's Classic Multi-Day Traverse — Hardangervidda.
 Hardangervidda hike: 110 km across Europe's largest mountain plateau in 5-7 days.
 DNT cabin route, weather, and what makes this traverse harder than it looks on the map.

-- Lofoten Trail - 8-Day Coastal Hike from Å to Svolvær — Lofoten.
-Lofoten hike: 150 km coastal traverse in 8 days from Å to Svolvær.
+- Lofoten Islands Hike - 8-Day Coastal Trail from Å to Svolvær — Lofoten.
+The classic Lofoten islands hike: 150 km coastal traverse in 8 days.
 Jagged peaks, white beaches, midnight sun, and planning tips for Norway's most remote long trail.

 - Preikestolen Norway - Hiking the Pulpit Rock — Lysefjord.
-Hike Preikestolen Norway: 8 km return to the Pulpit Rock, 604 m above the Lysefjord.
-Trail conditions, when to go, and how to reach the trailhead.
+Hike Preikestolen Norway (Pulpit Rock): 8 km return to 604 m above the Lysefjord.
+Getting there from Stavanger, trail conditions, and when to go.

 - Stetind - Hiking to Norway's National Mountain — Tysfjord.
 Stetind approach hike: 12 km return to the base of Norway's 1392 m granite national mountain above the Tysfjord.
 Arctic scenery, no technical climbing required.